apache/spark/docs/sql-ref-syntax-ddl-create-function.md

   <dt><code><em>TEMPORARY</em></code></dt>
   <dd>
     Indicates the scope of function being created.
-When TEMPORARY is specified, the created function is valid in the current session.
+When TEMPORARY is specified, the created function is valid and visible in the current session.
 No persistent entry is made in the catalog for these kind of functions.
   </dd>
   <dt><code><em>IF NOT EXISTS</em></code></dt>
   <dd>